backtrace-labs/backtrace-unity/README.md

 # Backtrace Unity support

-[Backtrace](http://backtrace.io/)'s integration with unity games allows customers to capture and report handled and unhandled Unity exceptions to their Backtrace instance, instantly offering the ability to prioritize and debug software errors.
+[Backtrace](http://backtrace.io/)'s integration with Unity allows developers to capture and report handled and unhandled Unity exceptions and crashes to their Backtrace instance, instantly offering the ability to prioritize and debug software errors.

 [github release]: (https://github.com/backtrace-labs/backtrace-labs/)